Marvel Heroes (video game): Plot

 Doctor Doom obtains the Cosmic Cube, and he uses it to incinerate the Watcher.
-After responding to a theft at Queens, the player travels to the Raft, where Madame Hydra and HYDRA have facilitated a breakout, freeing several superpowered inmates.
+After responding to a theft at Queens, the player travels to the Raft, where Madame Hydra and Hydra have facilitated a breakout, freeing several superpowered inmates.
 The player manages to reactivate the security system, lock down the cell blocks, and recapture Green Goblin and Living Laser; however, many villains escape.
-After the breakout, Madame Hydra meets with Doctor Doom, declaring it a success.
-Doctor Doom gives Madame Hydra a chip with the ability to exploit a flaw in Tony Stark's security system, after which their transaction ends.
+After the breakout, Madame Hydra meets with Doom, declaring it a success.
+Doom gives Madame Hydra a chip with the ability to exploit a flaw in Tony Stark's security system, after which their transaction ends.
 After the breakout, Daredevil manages to recapture Rhino in Hell's Kitchen, while the player recaptures Shocker in an abandoned subway.
 Doctor Octopus tries to steal the Tablet of Life and Time from the Blood Rose nightclub, but he is stopped and recaptured by the player.
 The heroes temporarily gain possession of the tablet; however, Hood appears through a portal and steals it.
 The player then travels to Industry City, combating forces from both Advanced Idea Mechanics and Kingpin's Maggia while hunting the Hood.
 Eventually, Hood is defeated and taken into custody, only to reveal that he has already sold the Tablet to the Hand.

-The heroes travel to Madripoor, the Hand's base of operations, and soon discover that HYDRA is also attacking the Hand in an attempt to take the Tablet for themselves.
-The heroes subdue Madame Viper, culling the HYDRA invasion, and then defeat the Hand's leader, Gorgon and his top assassin, Elektra, reclaiming the tablet.
+The heroes travel to Madripoor, the Hand's base of operations, and soon discover that Hydra is also attacking the Hand in an attempt to take the Tablet for themselves.
+The heroes subdue Madame Viper, culling the Hydra invasion, and then defeat the Hand's leader, Gorgon and his top assassin, Elektra, reclaiming the tablet.
 However, upon returning to New York, Kingpin uses his legal connections to force the heroes to return the Tablet to him.
 Knowing that the Tablet is too powerful to be left in the Kingpin's hands, the heroes work to expose his involvement in illegally smuggling Mutant Growth Hormone into the city.
 With the help of detective Jean DeWolff, the heroes expose the Kingpin and defeat him, finally securing the Tablet.
 However, shortly afterwards, the Tablet is again stolen by professional thief Ghost, who delivers it to Doctor Doom.